 Health Tools help you make wise health decisions or take action to improve your health.

-About 12 out of 100 men in the U.S. will be diagnosed with prostate cancer sometime during their lifetime.footnote 1 But most men who are diagnosed with prostate cancer don't die from prostate cancer.
+About 12 out of 100 men in the U.S. will be diagnosed with prostate cancer sometime during their lifetime.footnote 1 But most people who are diagnosed with prostate cancer don't die from it.

 Call your doctor now if: